SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

     public function getParent()
     {
-        return Filters\SharedableFilterType::class; // this allow us to use the "add_shared" option }
+        return Filters\SharedableFilterType::class; // this allows us to use the "add_shared" option }

-    public function getBlockPrefix()
-    {
-        return 'filter_item';
-    }
 }
 ```